SynthEyes New Features Summary

 - Survey shot handling: IFL creator accommodates different image sizes, tracking tweaks for fast single-frame placement, solver handles unordered frames.

-- Photoshop PSD and Lidar XYZ file readers
+- Photoshop PSD and Lidar XYZ file readers (including per-vertex color)

 - New and improved code for reading additional movie file formats and to improve performance.

 - Advanced Disk Cache subsystem, especially for SSD and RAID systems (Pro only)

 - New controls added for display of blip trails, trail type, and minimum trail length onto the feature panel, tooltip showing length of blip trail, altogether making it easier to select high-quality blip trails to peel

 - Python API/SDK available at additional charge for enterprise customers.
 Contact sales for details

 - Floating licenses now available through the online store for enterprise customers.